June 26 through August 24, 2024

 Monologue Submissions

-- We are particularly interested in strong character choices based in truth, with clarity of language and text.
-We are looking for range.
+- We are particularly interested in strong characters and active choices based on truth, with a clarity of language and text.
+We are looking for range and vocal technique.

-- The monologues do not have to be long: approximately one minute each would suffice, Please do not go over two minutes for one monologue or three minutes for two.
+- Monologues do not have to be long: approximately one minute each would suffice.
+Please do not go over two minutes per monologue.

 Door Shakespeare will view every submission.
 You will be contacted if we believe that your work may be a fit for the company this summer.
 Submissions will be kept on file for future opportunities unless you wish not to be considered for future productions.